anene-ebube/inec_CHIP/docs/info.md

 ## How it works

-this is a voting system
+this is a simple majority system for 3 inputs. when there are more than one high inputs, the output gives a high.

 ## How to test

-use an led to test the voting
+use an led to test the output. you can use 3 switches for input.

 ## External hardware

-LED, PushButton
+LED, PushButton, switches